Galois Groups in Enumerative Geometry and Applications: Galois groups in Schubert calculus

 The first general result concerning Schubert Galois groups was given in~\cite{BMdCS}.
-Using Vakil's algorithm and combinatorial reasoning, it was shown that every Schubert problem on $\Gr(2,n)$ for all $n$ has at least alternating Galois group.
+Using Vakil's algorithm and combinatorial reasoning, it was shown that every Schubert problem on $\Gr(2,n)$ for all $n$ has giant Galois group.
 With an eye towards Condition (2b) in Theorem~\ref{T:Vakil}, another general result showed that Galois groups of Schubert problems on $\Gr(3,n)$, for every $n$ are 2-transitive~\cite{SW15}.
-Yet another general result is that all simple Schubert problems are at least alternating~\cite{SWW}.
+Liao and Rybnikov showed that all simple Schubert problems with at most one condition $\lambda\neq\raisebox{-.5pt}{ }$, where $\lambda$ is neither symmetric nor a hook, have giant Galois group~\cite{LR25}.
+Their method was to study the subfamily of the family $\pi_{\lamDot}\colon \Gamma_{\lamDot}\to \Fl(n)^s$ of~\eqref{Eq:Schubert_branched_cover} given by osculating flags.
+When $\lambda$ is symmetric or a hook, these restrictions for osculating Schubert calculus were known~\cite{ModFour,MSJ}.
 These results and computations described below suggest the following dichotomy for Schubert Galois groups.

 \begin{conjecture} A Schubert Galois group is either the full symmetric group or it is not 2-transitive. \end{conjecture}